 You can photograph and retain any number of pages in the Music Library.
 To enter the Music Library, select it from the menu.

 To rearrange the page sequence, go to the Music Library and drag the thumbnails up or down.
 (The sample page always remains at the top of the list.)

-To assign a name to a page of music, tap the title at the top of the Playback view.
+To assign a name to a page of music, tap the title above the music view.

 Sharing Your Music